vikramlearning/blazorbootstrap/docs/docs/components/preload.md

 # Preload

-Indicate the loading state of a page with BlazorBootstrap Preload component.
+Indicate the loading state of a page with BlazorBootstrap's preload component.

 **Things to know when using the `Preload` component:**